Skip to content

 Main outcomes

-• Created the MkDocs-based architecture documentation
+• Created this MkDocs-based architecture documentation

 • Documented the semantic and conceptual model of the infrastructure rather than repository-level implementation details